 - The Create Search Alert pop-up appears.
-Note: Docket Alerts set from the contain the additional options for Format, Sorts, Parties, and Share with
+Note: Docket Alerts contain the additional options for Format, Sorts, Parties, and Share with

 - In the Title field, input the name for the Saved Search/Alert.
 This will be the subject line for any e-mails that are triggered by the alert.

 - From the Frequency drop-down menu, select your desired frequency.

 - (Optional) Enter desired Tags for organization and/or a Description of the search.

 - Click Save.
 You receive an e-mail when new documents are added to Bloomberg Law that meet your search criteria.
 The notifications are also stored in your Alerts Inbox.